ladelpriore/Block_31_Express_Guided_Practice_Playlist/README.md

-# Guided Practice - Playlist
+# Block 31 Express, Guided Practice: Playlist
 In this guided practice, we'll use Express to create a simple API that serves information about a playlist of songs.

 ## Getting Started